Pre-Summer Sale Special - Limited Time 70% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: sntaclus

 E.

-Which statement describes the results returned by this query?
+Which statement describes the error being raised?

 A.